 Biblical Studies Residents must be a high school graduate or older.

 Biblical Studies Residents must live within the greater Fresno area while participating in this program.

 Biblical Studies Residents must be committed to a local church (if not The Well, then another church in the area).

 Biblical Studies Residents must attend classes and/or events regularly and faithfully.
 We understand life happens—sickness, family needs, business trips, mission trips, etc. We certainly want to extend much grace in those areas.
 However, there comes a point when too many absences rob the investment we want to give you in this experience and lowers the standard for others who have committed.
-Therefore our allowance is no more than 5 absences before we will ask you to leave the program.
-Two tardies will count as one absence.
-Exceptions can be made pending director approval.
+Therefore, we monitor each Resident to ensure tardies and absences do not become excessive.

 Biblical Studies Residents are expected to serve between 5-10 volunteer hours each week within a chosen ministry or campus of The Well.
 We will present you with options on the first day of the program, and you will have one week after to make your choice for where you will serve.
 Exceptions can be made for those already serving at another church or ministry here in town.
 Verification will be required from a qualified leader where you serve.